Hexagon Basket Sewing Pattern

 Glide your hand across the right side of the satin and silk to smooth out the adhesive and get rid of any bubbles captured within.

 Place some fabric glue near the edges of the cardboard flaps.
 Fold the seam allowance and stick to the cardboard and batting for both satin and silk.

 Secure the adhesion with pins on silk since it is a little difficult to set in place.

 Spray adhesive to the wrong side of the satin set.
-With adhesive side down and wrong side facing each other, position the satin on top of the silk set.
+With the adhesive side down and the wrong side facing each other, position the satin on top of the silk set.

 Adjust the corners so that both layers are aligned.
-Pin to secure.
+Pin it to secure.

 Cut cord or ribbon to 6″ length, 12 pieces.
 Insert the cord between the silk and satin with 1″ depth at the vertical edge of the cardboard.
 Repeat all 12 cords.

 Sew near edges around the basket to stitch up both layers.

 Topstitch around the cardboard.
 Note that the vertical lines are next to the cardboard and not on the cardboard.

 Topstitch the smaller hexagon inside the basket, slowly to prevent needle breakage.